emenmousavi/LightCC/README.md

 # LightCC
 LightCC is a Python-based tool that generates and validates credit card numbers.
 It also provides functionality to test payment processing and obtain details about a given credit card.

+Please be informed that this is all for educational purpose.

 ## Requirements
 LightCC requires Python 3.x and the following Python packages:
 - requests